They will use the systems intended to protect you, to control you.

 Written with contribution and advisement from Dr. Christine Marie Cocchiola, Doctor of Clinical Social Welfare, Coercive Control Educator/Researcher, and Dr. Emma Katz, Global Coercive Control Expert and Author of “Coercive Control in Children’s and Mothers’ Lives”.

-Coercive control has been making headlines this week and for the first time ever was trending on Twitter. — So, what exactly does coercive control mean?
+Coercive control has been making headlines and for the first time ever was trending on Twitter. — So, what exactly does coercive control mean?

 Physical abuse is what most people think of when they hear “domestic violence,” however, there is something deeper at play here.
 Something that is the foundation of almost all forms of domestic violence: the need for a partner or ex-partner to dominate, assert power, and coercively control their victim.
 The need for them to “power over” them at all costs.